bekiyeromm/online-job-application/README.md

 Employers can update the status of applicants from pending to reviewed or selected after evaluating their resume, qualifications, and experience.

 #### User Management:
-Employers can view all staff (admin)users.
+Employers can view all staff (admin)users.<br>
-Employers can register, remove, and update admin users.
+Employers can register, remove, and update admin users.<br>
-Employers can view all registered members(who sign up in our system) Employers can search for signed-up members using their email addresses.
+Employers can view all registered members(who sign up in our system)<br>
+Employers can search for signed-up members using their email addresses.<br>

 ### Additional Functionality
 #### Job Expiry:
 The system checks the due date of job postings and automatically removes jobs from the home page once the due date has passed.
 #### applicant announcement
 This feature notifies applicants who have a "selected" status for a job by sending them a congratulatory email.
 For this purpose, I use the Mailjet API.
 I would like to thank Mailjet for their free API service.
 Here is the Mailjet link: https://mailjet.com.
-Once you register, it will provide you with an API key and an API secret key.
+Once you register, it will provide you with an API key and an API secret key.<br>

+##### steps to use mailjet api
+    Sign up for a Mailjet account if you don’t have one Go to the account settings to find your API Key and Secret Key.
+    Install the Mailjet Python Package

+        pip install mailjet-rest

+    Configure Environment Variables
+    Integrate the Mailjet API into your Python project

+    done !

 ### Getting Started
 To get started with the development or deployment of the Online Job Application System, follow these steps: